Health care compromise circulates as Congress prepares to return

 House Republicans working on a deal to overhaul the nation's health care system have come up with a set of bullet points aimed at bridging differences between GOP factions and restarting the attempt to pass legislation that would replace the Affordable Care Act, otherwise known as Obamacare.

+Congress also has to focus on funding the government, which runs out on April 28 — Trump's 99th day in office.

+"There's still too much of a focus on.
+An arbitrary 100 day deadline and because it helps the baseline for tax reform is not a reason to rush this," Dent said.

-The proposal is not much different than ideas discussed before Congress left town for its current two-week Easter recess and it's unclear whether it does enough to convince both moderate and conservative opponents to support the bill.
+In addition, the proposal is not much different from ideas discussed before Congress left town for its two-week Easter recess.
+At that time, the central components were not enough to convince the most conservative members to support it.

-Opposition from both sides helped scuttle GOP leaders' effort to repeal and replace Obamacare in March, resulting in a defeat for both House Speaker Paul Ryan and President Donald Trump on one of their signature legislative priorities.
+Opposition from both sides of the Republican ledger helped scuttle GOP leaders' effort to repeal and replace Obamacare in March, resulting in a defeat for both House Speaker Paul Ryan and President Donald Trump on one of their signature legislative priorities.

 The compromise draft addresses some of the conservatives' concerns over regulations imposed on insurance companies that they say drive up the cost of premiums.